Applications for 2020 grants are now closed. Stay tuned for our 2021 application period opening June 15, 2020.

 Organizations are encouraged to consider programs or projects that serve people of all ages and abilities and from all backgrounds.
 The committee seeks applications that engage underserved, low-income and/or communities of color in project implementation, program delivery and outreach activities.

-Application review and selection
+Application submission, review and selection

 The Metro Central Enhancement Committee is comprised of six neighborhood representatives.
 Metro Councilor Sam Chase, the Metro Councilor from District 5, serves as chair.
 The committee reviews and awards all grant requests.
 See list of current committee members, below.